 Creating the project

-To set up fuzzing for Spring Boot Applications with CI Fuzz, open the project in VS Code:
+To set up fuzzing for Web Applications with CI Fuzz, open the project in VS Code.

 If you have our extension installed, you can start it with clicking on our logo in the left sidebar.
 This will lead you from VS Code’s file browser sidebar to our CI Fuzz sidebar:

-From here you can create the Fuzzing Project with a click on the Plus button next to “Create Fuzzing Project”
+From here you can create the Fuzzing Project with a click on “Create Fuzzing Project”